Carlton, Victoria: Places of worship

 There are a number of churches in Carlton, which serve the spiritual needs of Carlton residents.
 St Jude's Church, on Lygon Street, is one of the most active and well attended Anglican churches in the Greater Melbourne area.

 Other churches in the area include the bluestone Church of All Nations (a Uniting Church) in Palmerston Street dating from 1860, a Romanian Orthodox Church on Queensberry Street, a Salvation Army Church, the Sacred Heart Catholic Church, Chinese Church of Christ and the Christian Chapel of the Church of Christ, built in 1865.

 The Catholic seminary is located on the site of St George's Catholic Church, Carlton's oldest surviving building, dating from 1855.
-The Albanian Mosque, Melbourne's oldest mosque is also located on Drummond Street and has been a site where Muslims congregate and holds services.
+The Albanian Mosque, Melbourne's oldest mosque is also located on Drummond Street in neighbouring Carlton North.

 Transport

 Carlton is served by many of Melbourne's tram routes, running along Swanston Street and terminating at Melbourne University.
 Routes 1 and 6 continue through to Carlton North and beyond via Lygon Street.

 Buses serve Carlton via Lygon, Elgin, and Rathdowne Streets.
 There are currently no trains to Carlton, with the closest station being Melbourne Central.
 There were talks and proposals of extending the City Loop to service Carlton, but no concrete plans have been proposed.

 Rod Eddington's East West Link Needs Assessment does mention however, that there will be subway(s) in Carlton, as a part of the proposed 17 km Metro Tunnel.